ayaangrover/ayaangrobot/README.md

 Loader and Google icons are from react-icons.

 I used AI to do 3 things:
 - Help me debug(I'm new to typescript).
+Claude was very good with vercel errors!

 - Get the tts api request working(I didn't know whether I needed a node server or I should use API routes).